bbc/gel/src/components/promos.md

 ### Horizontal Promos

 It is permissible to create a horizontal configuration, with the image to the left of the content.
-In the [**Reference implementation**](../demos/promos/) this is achieved without changing the markup, except to place the class `gel-promos-horizontal` on the `<ul>` element and `gel-promo-horizontal` on each subject Promo.
+In the [Example implementation](../demos/promos/) this is achieved without changing the markup, except to place the class `gel-promos-horizontal` on the `<ul>` element and `gel-promo-horizontal` on each subject Promo.

 A small amount of additional CSS is then applied.
 Note the switch in `flex-direction` from `column` to `row`.